[ Book Description |

 Deep learning uses multi-layer neural networks to model complex data patterns.
 Large models—with millions or even billions of parameters—are trained on massive datasets.

-This approach has produced revolutionary advances in image, text, and speech recognition and also has potential applications in a range of other fields such as engineering, finance, mathematics, and medicine.
+This approach has produced revolutionary advances in image, text, and speech recognition and also has enjoyed many successful applications in a range of other fields such as engineering, finance, mathematics, and medicine.

-The book "Mathematical Foundations of Deep Learning Models and Algorithms", published by the American Mathematical Soiety (AMS)
+"Mathematical Foundations of Deep Learning Models and Algorithms"

 practical approaches to training models are also included.